Petar-I-Ivanov/rent-a-car/README.md

   - Data Validation
 	  1. Validate with annotations in the models
 	  2. Validate at the Views
+	  3. Validate at the Controller
-	  3. If Country is selected (at ddl), the state have to be from that country
+	  4. If Country is selected (at ddl), the state have to be from that country
   - Verification
 	  1. Users only can read ?
 	  2. Clients can only Hire Vehicles, Invoice and above ^